Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 2. During image acquisition time, the radiology technician is watching the imaging proceed and parts of the study completes and are sent to the workstation.
 3. As parts of the study complete, they get sent to an AI system for image quality verification.
 The modality sends out parts of the DICOM study, one series at a time to an AI system.
 Size of each series 512x512x100.
 (CT, taking this is seconds, for MRI this is minutes).
 The modality is connected to an AI processing system via DICOM with a 1 gbps network connection.
 4. AI system analyses the arriving series images with a volumetric classification algorithm to notice if the patient is moving.
 AI system creates a DICOM SR, including results.
-5. If the AI system notices any anomalies in the image it The AI system sends the results (DICOM SR) to two locations, PACS and radiographers desktop computer a notification to the radiology technician about the quality assurance (QA) score of the image.
+5. If the AI system notices any anomalies in the image it The AI system sends the results (DICOM SR) to two locations, PACS and radiographers desktop computer a notification to the radiology technician about the QA score of the image.
 6. While monitoring the imaging the technician receives the notification about image quality score onto their desktop computer.
 The technician notices the image QA score not being acceptable and decides to restart the imaging series.

 **Clinical Use Case:** Image Quality Verification

 **Computational Workload Type:** [Asynchronous Result](#asynchronous-result-computational-workload)

-**Clinical workload:** 1 request per series, Example: 1600 requests for 512x512x1600 CT series image.
-20100 CT studies per day per modality, 3 series in each study.
-60 requests per individual modality per day, 600 requests per day in the whole clinic.
+**Clinical workload:** 1 request per series.
+CT exam 512 x 512 x 500.
 Less than 610 seconds from image sent to modality to response being available to technician.

 **Importance to Clinical AI Deployment:** medium